 Varithena - Endovenous Chemical Ablation of Varicose Veins

-Varithena (Polidocanol Foam 1%) is a FDA approved treatment indicated for treatment of varicose veins of the legs.
-It is indicated to remedy saphenous vein insufficency of the legs which causes varicose veins to develop.
-The treatment can therefore often cure varicose veins and prevent them for recurring on the legs.
+Varithena (Polidocanol Foam 1%) is an FDA-approved treatment indicated for the treatment of varicose veins of the legs.
+It is indicated to remedy saphenous vein insufficiency of the legs which causes varicose veins to develop.
+The treatment can therefore often cure varicose veins and prevent them from recurring on the legs.
 It can be used to treat varicose veins in the upper and lower legs.
 The therapy can improve the appearance of visible varicose veins and also improve or resolve the symptoms related to vein disease in the legs.
-It has been approved for treatment of incompetent / abnormal leg veins that have developed vein valve failure, leading to bulging painful and unsightly blue veins on the legs.
+It has been approved for the treatment of incompetent/abnormal leg veins that have developed vein valve failure, leading to bulging painful, and unsightly blue veins on the legs.
 These abnormal veins are referred to as saphenous veins or varicose vein branch tributaries.
 The underlying condition that leads to the defective veins is referred to as venous insufficiency.
-The medication has been tested and approved for treatment of the great saphenous vein and the accessory saphenous veins of the legs as well as the branch varicosities emanating from these abnormal veins.
+The medication has been tested and approved for the treatment of the great saphenous vein and the accessory saphenous veins of the legs as well as the branch varicosities emanating from these abnormal veins.
 It is indicated for small, medium, and large diameter veins, even veins >12 mm in diameter.
-It is effective in treatment of tortuous and recurrent varicose veins as well. the medication is administered intravenously (through an IV) by a physician with the use of radiologic imaging.
-This Varithena procedure also is sometimes referred to “endovenous chemical ablation” or “ultrasound-guided sclerotherapy.”
+It is effective in the treatment of tortuous and recurrent varicose veins as well. the medication is administered intravenously (through an IV) by a physician with the use of radiologic imaging.
+This Varithena procedure also is sometimes referred to as “endovenous chemical ablation” or “ultrasound-guided sclerotherapy.”
 It is considered safe and effective.

 What is Varithena Foam?

-Varithena foam is a cohesive low-nitrogen mircofoam that has been demonstrated to have consistent performance in the treatment of leg vein disease.
+Varithena foam is a cohesive low-nitrogen microfoam that has been demonstrated to have consistent performance in the treatment of leg vein disease.
 It includes a mixture of a liquid polidocanol medication and natural gases which are micro-bubbles of predominantly oxygen and carbon dioxide.
-The added gases help to improve the drugs effectiveness in resolution of the abnormal veins.
-It is designed to fill a abnormal vein lumen by displacing the blood present.
+The added gases help to improve the effectiveness of the drug in the resolution of abnormal veins.
+It is designed to fill an abnormal vein lumen by displacing the blood present.
 The drug contact then causes a chemical reaction at the level of the internal vein wall (endothelium) that destroys the vein efficiently, causing the vein to absorb into the body.
-It was studied in 12 clinical trial of over a thousand patients and showed good effectiveness and a good safety profile.
+It was studied in 12 clinical trials of over a thousand patients and showed good effectiveness and a good safety profile.

 Is Varithena the Same as Foam Sclerotherapy?